AguirreEze/reventando_otros_mundos/README.md

 ### SPA

-This page works as a Single Page Application
+This page works as a Single Page Application.

 ### Responsive

-Page assets will adapt to the screen size
+Page assets will adapt to the screen size.

 ### Server Side Props

-Data Fetching is done on Serverside to improve the loading speed
+Data Fetching is done on Serverside to improve the loading speed.

 ### Developer Server